Controlled Loewner-Kufarev Equation Embedded into the Universal Grassmannian: Introduction

-In writing down the controlled Loewner-Kufarev equation, the right hand side becomes $ - \sum_{n=0}^{\infty} ( L_{n}f ) (z) \mathrm{d} x_{n} $, where $L_{n} = - z^{n+1} \partial / ( \partial z )$ for $n \in \mathbb{Z}$, the $L_n$ are exactly the generators of the {\it non-negative} part of the Witt algebra, or put differently, central charge zero Virasoro algebra.
-Therefore, we are going to consider an extension of~\cite{Fr10}, where the second author established and studied the role of Lie vector fields, boundary variations and the Witt algebra in connection with the Loewner-Kufarev equation.
+Therefore, we are going to consider an extension of~\cite{Fr10}, where the second author established and studied the role of Lie vector fields, boundary variations and the Witt algebra in connection with the Loewner--Kufarev equation.

-So, let us start first with the classical work of A.~A.~Kirillov and D.~V.~Yuriev \cite{KiYu} / G.B.~Segal and G.~Wilson \cite{SW} / N.~Kawamoto, Y.~Namikawa, A.~Tsuchiya and Y.~Yamada \cite{KNTY} which will be also fundamental and basic in the present context, in particular in understanding the appearance of the Virasoro algebra with nontrivial central charge.
+Let us recall first some of the classical work of A.A.~Kirillov and D.V.~Yuriev \cite{KiYu} / G.B.~Segal and G.~Wilson \cite{SW} / N.~Kawamoto, Y.~Namikawa, A.~Tsuchiya and Y.~Yamada~\cite{KNTY} which will be also fundamental in the present context, in particular in understanding the appearance of the Virasoro algebra with nontrivial central charge.

-A.~A.~Kirillov and D.~V.~Yuriev~\cite{KiYu}, constructed a highest weight representation of the Virasoro algebra, where the representation space is given by the space of all holomorphic sections of an analytic line bundle over the orientation-preserving diffeomorphism group $\mathrm{Diff}_{+} S^{1}$ of the unit circle $S^{1}$ (modulo rotations).
-They also gave an embedding of $(\mathrm{Diff}_{+} S^{1} )/ S^{1}$ into the infinite dimensional Grassmannian.
-In fact, this embedding is an example of a construction of solutions to the KdV hierarchy found by I.Krichever~\cite{Kr3}, which we address in Section~\ref{Krichever_Constr}.

-If we embed a univalent function on the unit disc $\mathbb{D}_{0}$ into the infinite dimensional Grassmannian, by the methods of Kirillov-Yuriev~\cite{KiYu}, Krichever~\cite{Kr3}, or Segal-Wilson\cite{SW}, then one needs to track the Faber polynomials and Grunsky coefficients associated to the univalent function.
+A.A.~Kirillov and D.V.~Yuriev~\cite{KiYu}, constructed a highest weight representation of the Virasoro algebra, where the representation space is given by the space of all holomorphic sections of an analytic line bundle over the orientation-preserving diffeomorphism group $\mathrm{Diff}_{+} S^{1}$ of the unit circle~$S^{1}$ (modulo rotations).
+They also gave an embedding of $\big(\mathrm{Diff}_{+} S^{1} \big)/ S^{1}$ into the infinite dimensional Grassmannian.
+In fact, this embedding is an example of a construction of solutions to the KdV hierarchy found by I.~Krichever~\cite{Kr3}, which we address in Section~\ref{Krichever_Constr}.
+If we embed a~univalent function on the unit disc~$\mathbb{D}$ into the infinite dimensional Grassmannian, by the methods of Kirillov--Yuriev~\cite{KiYu}, Krichever~\cite{Kr3}, or Segal--Wilson~\cite{SW}, then one needs to track the Faber polynomials and Grunsky coefficients associated to the univalent function.
 In general, it is not easy to calculate them from the definition.
+One of our main results is, however, the following.